-If you have followed the advice in the point above and already moved your tree indoors, fret not.
+If you have followed the advice and moved your tree indoors, fret not.

-Either move your tree near a windowsill that is south or west-facing to ensure it gets a lot of light.
+Move your tree near a south- or west-facing windowsill to ensure it gets a lot of light.

 Water during the early part of your tree’s life

-Ficus Nitida is unique in that they do not require as much water as other tree species.
+Ficus Nitida is unique because they do not require as much water as other tree species.